Aquaculture Thematic Methods

 5.1 Data Quality and Availability

-- Production data: Generally available from industry reporting to regulatory agencies and from FAO aquaculture statistics; typically the most complete data category.
-Compilers should verify consistency between national statistical agency records and industry association reports.
+- Production data: Generally available from industry reporting and FAO aquaculture statistics; typically the most complete data category.
+Verify consistency between national statistical agency records and industry association reports.

-- Feed data: Often commercially sensitive; may require survey-based collection or estimation using species-specific feed conversion ratios applied to production volumes.
-Where direct data are unavailable, compilers should document the estimation methodology and associated uncertainty.
+- Feed data: Often commercially sensitive; may require survey-based collection or estimation using species-specific feed conversion ratios.
+Document the estimation methodology and associated uncertainty where direct data are unavailable.

-- Environmental data: Variable availability depending on monitoring requirements in each jurisdiction.
-Some countries mandate environmental monitoring at aquaculture sites (e.g., benthic surveys, nutrient monitoring), while others rely on ambient water quality monitoring that may not capture site-specific impacts.
+- Environmental data: Variable availability depending on monitoring requirements.
+Some jurisdictions mandate site-level environmental monitoring; others rely on ambient water quality monitoring that may not capture site-specific impacts.

-- Disease data: May be subject to confidentiality restrictions in jurisdictions with mandatory disease reporting.
-Aggregate statistics on mortality rates and treatment chemical use may be available even where case-level data are restricted.
+- Disease data: May be subject to confidentiality restrictions.
+Aggregate mortality rates and treatment chemical use statistics may be available where case-level data are restricted.

-Minimum data requirements for compiling a basic aquaculture thematic account are production quantities by species and system type, and site location data.
+Minimum data requirements are production quantities by species and system type, and site location data.
 Additional data categories enable progressively more comprehensive accounts as described in the phased implementation approach below.

 5.2 Phased Implementation

-- Phase 1 -- Production and asset accounting: Compile physical quantities of production, stock, and harvest by species and system type, drawing on existing aquaculture production statistics.
-This phase requires only production data and site registration records.
+- Phase 1—Production and asset accounting: Compile physical quantities of production, stock, and harvest by species and system type, drawing on existing aquaculture production statistics.

-- Phase 2 -- Environmental interaction accounting: Add nutrient loading estimates using mass balance calculations, habitat modification recording, and escape quantification.
-This phase requires environmental monitoring data and feed use estimates.
+- Phase 2—Environmental interaction accounting: Add nutrient loading estimates using mass balance calculations, habitat modification recording, and escape quantification.
+Phase 2 represents the minimum complete TG-6.8 account.

-- Phase 3 -- Feed dependency and disease accounting: Incorporate detailed feed composition, FIFO calculations, disease loss recording, and treatment chemical use.
-This phase requires industry-level feed data and disease reporting records.
+- Phase 3—Feed dependency and disease accounting: Incorporate detailed feed composition, FIFO calculations, disease loss recording, and treatment chemical use.

-- Phase 4 -- Full integration with ocean accounts: Link aquaculture thematic accounts with asset accounts (TG-3.1 Asset Accounts), environmental flow accounts (TG-3.4 Flows from Economy to Environment), and ecosystem condition accounts to enable comprehensive sustainability assessment.
+- Phase 4—Full integration with ocean accounts: Link aquaculture thematic accounts with TG-3.1 Asset Accounts, TG-3.4 Flows from Economy to Environment, and ecosystem condition accounts.

 6. Acknowledgements